Scarlet 31, Gray 14

 Nine daughters of Ohio State coaches spent some time with Dad Wednesday at the WHAC

-Three seasons at Ohio University, coaching the wide receivers in 1990 and the defensive line in 1991-92, preceded Hinton's position at Harding and followed his first two head coaching positions at Zane Trace and Van Wert high schools, respectively.
+Three seasons at Ohio University, coaching the wide receivers in 1990 and the defensive line in 1991-92, preceded Hinton's position at Harding and followed his positions at Zane Trace and Van Wert high schools, respectively.

 While attending Wilmington College (from which he graduated in 1982 with a degree in industrial education), Hinton was an assistant coach at Amanda-Clearcreek High School for three seasons (1978-80) and then parlayed that experience into a student-assistant position at Wilmington that started in 1981 and concluded in 1984.
 Wilmington won two conference titles during that time and made two appearances in the NAIA playoffs.